How To Write Your Personal Brand Statement

 How to Use Your Brand Statement

-This brand statement should be used across your social media bios and on your resume.
+This brand statement should be used across your social media bios and on your executive resume.
 Cultivating a robust digital footprint via your social media presence reinforces your personal brand, helps you gain a competitive advantage, and open more doors to great interviews.

 Remember that because your brand statement is a succinct 1 to 3-sentence line, you must have a more comprehensively flushed out personal brand presentation in your back pocket so you can elaborate during an interview.